navroz-lamba/Algorithms/README.md

 I will be dropping in 1 question everyday.

-The detailed solution will be dropped in the next day.
+The detailed solution will be dropped in the next day!

 **HAPPY CODING!**